IgniteUI/igniteui-docfx/en/components/select.md

 }
 ```

-Now that you have the Ignite UI for Angular Query Builder module or directives imported, you can start using the `igx-query-builder` component.
+Now that you have the Ignite UI for Angular Select module or directives imported, you can start using the `igx-select` component.

 ## Using the Angular Select